What is RaaS?

 Mitigating ransomware and RaaS incidents can be separated into three buckets: preparation, prevention and response.

 Even companies with a mature security posture, cannot guarantee that a ransomware attack won’t occur.
 In order to reduce the potential impact of such an attack, organisations should prepare for the worst and put in place policies, solutions and procedures that will assist in recovery.
+You may also be wondering whether you should pay up in the event of an attack, read one of our latest blogs on why we strongly advise against paying a ransomware demand.

 As part of this, maintaining encrypted backups of data is essential.
 Backups are copies of your information that are stored in an offsite location – increasingly in the cloud.
 Backups are essential because ransomware impedes access to your company data – and some ransomware variants delete data altogether if the ransom is not paid.
 By backing up your data, you can restore information in the event of an attack.
 For more details on how to backup your data, we advise reading the NCSC’s guidance on backups.